aditya-soni11/RagaTherapyDB/reproduction/README.md

 A self-contained, working re-implementation of the paper's methodology (Section 4: Multi-Factor Scoring Engine; Section 6: Experimental Setup).
-Added because the original Colab orchestration files referenced by `notebooks/run_local.py` were lost prior to archiving — see the repository root `README.md` for the full explanation.
+Added because the original Colab orchestration files referenced by `notebooks/run_local.py` were lost prior to archiving — see `SETUP_GUIDE.md` for the supported ways to run this project.

 ## Files